Last updated:

 4. Connect the Pop-Up and Tooltip collection list in Dynamic Map App.

-Step 4.2 — Select your CMS Map Items collection list in Dynamic Map App and confirm the connection.
+Connect your Map Items collection list in the Webflow Designer

-Step 4.3 — Paste the Dynamic Map code snippet into the Code Embed element inside your map item list.
+Paste the Dynamic Map code snippet into the Code Embed element inside your map item list.

 Step 5: Customize Your Map